-On August 7, 2017, our Board of Directors approved a restructuring plan, pursuant to which we plan to reduce our workforce by 28%, resulting in 76 remaining employees.
+On August 7, 2017, our Board of Directors approved a restructuring plan, pursuant to which we reduced our workforce by 29%, resulting in 75 remaining employees.
 We will need to manage our operations and clinical trials, and continue our development and pre-commercial activities for our product candidates with this reduced workforce.
 Our management and personnel, and systems currently in place may not be adequate to support our current activities or future growth.
 Our need to effectively execute our business strategy requires that we:

-- manage our clinical trials effectively, including the on-going Phase 3 clinical trials of tenapanor in IBS-C, the Phase 3 trial of tenapanor for hyperphosphatemia, the on-going onset-of-action clinical trial in RDX7675 and the Phase 3 clinical trial for RDX7675, all of which are being or will be conducted at multiple trial sites; - manage our internal research and development efforts effectively while carrying out our contractual obligations to licensors, contractors, collaborators, government agencies and other third parties; - · continue to improve our operational, financial and management controls, reporting systems and procedures; and - · retain and motivate our remaining employees and potentially identify, recruit, and integrate additional employees.
+- manage our clinical trials effectively, including the ongoing T3MPO-3 clinical trials of tenapanor in IBS-C, the Phase 3 trial of tenapanor for hyperphosphatemia, the ongoing onset-of-action clinical trial in RDX7675 and the Phase 3 clinical trial for RDX7675, all of which are being or will be conducted at multiple trial sites; - manage our internal research and development efforts effectively while carrying out our contractual obligations to licensors, contractors, collaborators, government agencies and other third parties; - · continue to improve our operational, financial and management controls, reporting systems and procedures; and

+· retain and motivate our remaining employees and potentially identify, recruit, and integrate additional employees.